-Former Trump University Student Wants Out Of 25 M Settlement And Seeks Trial
+Former Trump University Student Wants Out Of $25 Million Settlement, Seeks Trial

 In 2010, Sherri Simpson was looking to make her way in real estate and said she didn’t know much about Trump at the time.
 But when she was solicited for the “university” she figured his name was synonymous with real estate development.

 She says she thought, “he would have the best of everything.”
-She started with a free seminar and was up sold into a three-day seminar.
-“Everything was an up sell” she says in this video here.
+She started with a free seminar and was upsold into a three-day seminar.
+“Everything was an upsell,” she says in this video here.

 Sherri said in an interview before the election that what she signed up for, didn’t materialize.
 She wanted someone to hold her hand, or, teach her real estate, and that just didn’t happen.
 Once she signed up for the big up sell, the $35 thousand dollar Gold Elite program, calls went unanswered and so did emails.